Cube-OS/cubeOS/docs/ecosystem/services/service-dev.rst

 service's operations.

-Unit and integration tests are a good way to ensure that your service remains functional and compatible with the KubOS ecosystem over time.
+Unit and integration tests are a good way to ensure that your service remains functional and compatible with the CubeOS ecosystem over time.
 More information about setting up testing can be found in our :doc:`testing <../../contributing/testing>` doc.